clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

 .. note::

-   The image installed may not be the latest version of |CL| available on the server.
+   The image we installed may not be the latest version of |CL| available on the server.
 However, whenever the command :command:`swupd bundle-add <bundle>` runs, the OS is updated to the latest available version.
-The website provides more `information about swupd`_.
+Our website provides more `information about swupd`_.

-A full list of bundles and packages installed with the `os-clr-on-clr`_ bundle is provided.
-Additionally, `all Clear Linux bundles`_ is listed, active or deprecated.
+We provide the full list of bundles and packages installed with the `os-clr-on-clr`_ bundle.
+Additionally, we have listed `all Clear Linux bundles`_, active or deprecated.
 Click any bundle on the list to view the manifest of the bundle.

 Set up a new user and add the new user to the `wheel` group